-- (1) 1 credit for providing shade on at least 5% of the site area and at least 50% of non-roof impervious surfaces on the site (parking, walkways, plazas) using light coloured high-albedo materials (albedo of at least 0.4). - (2) 1 credit for demonstrating compliance with prescribed requirements of the SBD Guidelines as promulgated in the PNAP APP-152. - (3) 1 additional BONUS credit for demonstrating compliance with prescribed requirements of the SBD Guidelines as promulgated in the PNAP APP-152 with enhanced performances.

-(b) Tree Coverage

-2 BONUS credits for demonstrating that at least 10% of the total Site Area is provided with tree coverage.

-For exemplary performance, 1 additional BONUS credit where 20% or more of the site is provided with tree coverage.

-(c) Air Ventilation Assessment (AVA)
+HWB 2 Biophilic Design The related credit encourages human-nature connection for building occupants.
+3 Sustainable Site 3.3 Bioclimatic Design Urban Heat Island Mitigation 🛇 SS 8 Extent of Application All Buildings Objective Encourage building design to adopt measures to mitigate urban heat effect.
+For Site area $< 1000m^2$: 1 Credits Attainable For Site area ≥ 1000m2: 4 + 2 additional BONUS + 4 BONUS Credit Requirement For Site area <1000m2 Urban Design Guidelines Chapter 11 (a) 1 credit for implementing at least 2 site level strategies under Section 11 of Hong Kong Planning Standards and Guidelines Chapter 11 Urban Design Guidelines.
+For Site area $\geq 1000m^2$ (a) Sustainable Building Design Measures 1 credit for providing shade on at least 5% of the site area and at (1) least 50% of non-roof impervious surfaces on the site (parking, walkways, plazas) using light coloured high-albedo materials (albedo of at least 0.4).
+(2) 1 credit for demonstrating compliance with prescribed requirements of the SBD Guidelines as promulgated in the PNAP APP-152.
+(3) 1 ADDITIONAL BONUS credit for demonstrating compliance with prescribed requirements and relevant prescriptive requirements of the SBD Guidelines as promulgated in the PNAP APP-152 with enhanced performances. (b) Tree Coverage 2 BONUS credit for demonstrating that at least 10% of the total Site Area is provided with tree coverage.
+For exemplary performance, ADDITIONAL BONUS credit where 20% or more of the site is provided with tree coverage. (c) Air Ventilation Assessment (AVA) For conducting an AVA by wind tunnel or Computer Fluid Dynamics

-For conducting an AVA by wind tunnel or Computer Fluid Dynamics (CFD) according to the prevailing AVA methodology introduced by the Government demonstrating that better or equivalent ventilation performances than a baseline case:
+(CFD) according to the prevailing AVA methodology introduced by the Government demonstrating that better or equivalent ventilation performances than a baseline case:

-- 1 Credit for demonstrating annual wind condition. - 1 Credit for demonstrating summer wind condition.
+- 1 Credit for demonstrating annual wind condition - 1 Credit for demonstrating summer wind condition.